xaukael/ffs/README.md

 1.4.0
   - fixed issue of sheet rendering from the actor hook not taking resizing into account
   - can now double click an @ field for a dialog to change it's value

+1.5.0
+  - now with templating
+  - fixed issues with @ fields that return null

 ![Freefrom Sheet Example](https://github.com/xaukael/ffs/blob/248ea21e6173638bd022dd68055fe5554ab6f847/ffs-example.jpg)